AndrewBoessen/PerfectRep/README.md

    python train.py --dataset /path/to/dataset --epochs 100 --batch_size 32
    ```

-3. Monitor the training progress and adjust hyperparameters as necessary.
+3. Monitor the training progress and adjust hyperparameters and config file as necessary.

-4. Once satisfied with the training, save the trained model for later use.

 ## Usage Examples